Skip to main content

 Best way to choose between seller options

-If you are stuck between multiple sellers on a CNFans Spreadsheet, I would rank them in this order: first sizing evidence, then packaging consistency, then price.
+If you are stuck between multiple sellers on a 100buy Spreadsheet, I would rank them in this order: first sizing evidence, then packaging consistency, then price.
 That may sound backwards if you are trying to save money, but a slightly cheaper listing stops being a bargain when the size is wrong or the item arrives looking rough.

 A practical approach is to compare three things side by side: the seller's listed measurements, warehouse photos from past buyers, and presentation quality.
 If Seller A has slightly better price but weak bag labeling and messy folding, while Seller B has cleaner tags, clearer QC, and more complete packaging, Seller B is usually the safer pick.
 Especially for gifts, premium items, or anything where shape matters, the unboxing experience is not just cosmetic.
 It is part of quality control.